dfinity/examples/motoko/icrc2-swap/README.md

 - Any DeFi on the Internet Computer is experimental.
 It is a constantly evolving space, with unknown attacks, and should be treated as such.
-- Due to the nature of inter-canister messaging on the IC, it is possible for malicious token canisters to cause this swap contract to deadlock.
+- Due to the nature of asynchronous inter-canister messaging on the IC, it is possible for malicious token canisters to cause this swap contract to deadlock.
 It should only be used with trusted token canisters.
 - Currently, there are no limits on the state size of this canister.
 This could